epfl-ada/ada-2021-project-jjzm/README.md

-# JJZM Project - M2 Outline
+# JJZM Project - The (under)talked problem of Climate Change

 ## Abstract